 Judges possess broad inherent authority to control orderly proceedings in their courtrooms, and pursuant to that authority, they can require individuals in the courtroom to wear facial coverings and may require any person entering the courthouse in which they preside to wear a facial covering while in the courthouse.
 As such, the Palestine Municipal Court will continue to conduct proceedings remotely.

-eCourt appearances allows defendants to handle court cases (see requirements below) via a video conference with the Judge through the use of ZOOM ( see link below) on either your computer or wireless device.
+eCourt appearances allow defendants to handle court cases (see requirements below) via a video conference with the Judge through the use of Zoom on either your computer or wireless device.